AtlasNX/Discord-Archive/README.md

 # Team AtlasNX Discord Archive

 This repo contains links to archives of all the public channels from the AtlasNX Discord Server.
+The archives were created using a very simple bot writen in GO, which can be found here: https://git.nicholemattera.com/NicholeMattera/Archive-Bot

 ## Profile Picture Archive